aro-network/aro-docs/docs/user-guides/software-setup.md

 1. **Create the Virtual Machine**
    In your virtualization platform, create a new virtual machine and select the ARO Client `.iso` file as the boot medium.
 2. **Resource Allocation Recommendations**
-   To ensure smooth operation of ARO Client, allocate the resources according to [this recommendation](/docs/edge-node/device-specs.md).
+   To ensure smooth operation of ARO Client, allocate the resources according to [**this recommendation**](/docs/edge-node/device-specs.md#recommended-requirements-for-software-clients-aro-client).
 3. **Save Configuration**
    Confirm the virtual machine settings and save them before starting.